-Council will ensure that financial viability, Occupational Health and Safety, Insurance and Indemnity competency must be satisfied, prior to the recommendation of a Contractor.
+Council will ensure that financial viability, Occupational Health and Safety, Insurance and Indemnity requirements are satisfied prior to the recommendation of a supplier.

 Council will ensure that Price is a major consideration with an evaluation weighting of at least 60% for all Tenders and Quotations.
 The weighting percentages of all other evaluation selection criteria will also be agreed by the Tender Evaluation Panel prior to the close of a Tender or Quotation.